Styling your web page creates visual organization of your content and two great ways to style your page are through headings and alerts.

 The above image illustrates how you might use headings.

 - The text highlighted in yellow is the title of your page.

 - In the main content region, the text highlighted in red are Heading 2s.

 - The text highlighted in orange are Heading 3s.

-To add a heading style to some text once you are in the WYSIWYG Editor, highlight the text then select the paragraph formatting dropdown.
+To add a heading style to some text once you are in the CMS Editor, highlight the text then select the paragraph formatting dropdown.